CharlesHahn/GMX_Simple_Analysis_Tool/README.md

 - [ ] add xpm.comments
 - [ ] to specify the figsize by commands
 - [ ] add a command to do AND/OR set operation to hbond or sltbr existance map
 - [ ] add inter-classes to ease the use of plotting xpm or xvg data
+- [ ] add -xp to plus or minus X or Y data, and in xpm_show cut to adjust xtick values
+- [ ] set the number of ticks
+- [ ] set the row of legends
+- [ ] add data reader from dat or csv file

 ## Others